rubberduck-ai/rubberduck-vscode/app/vscode/asset/README.md

 # Usage

-## AI Chat
+## Chat

-Chat with an AI Assistant about your code and software development topics.
+Chat with Rubberduck about your code and software development topics.
 Rubberduck knows the editor selection at the time of conversation start.

 1. You can start a chat using one of the following options:
    1. Run the `Rubberduck: Start Chat 💬` command from the command palette.